OlivierLD/ROB/GET_STARTED.md

 SOG=2,4,YELLOW,BLACK,RED,BLACK
 ```
 This will display `POS` (GPS Position), `GDT` (GPS Date & Time), `SLT` (Solar Time), `COG` (Course Over Ground), and `SOG` (Speed Over Ground).
-For all available option, see the class `CharacterModeConsole.java`, or files like `char.console.2.properties`.
+For all available options, see the class `CharacterModeConsole.java`, or files like `char.console.2.properties`.

 - **Step 3**
 Now, let's start all this!